 Generally speaking, an accused cannot commit mischief against his own property.
 The Crown must tender evidence to demonstrate that the property belonged to someone other than the accused.
 However, a mischief charge may be laid against an accused that destroys their own property if the property is subject to another individual’s rights.
+Mischief charges can be laid where one spouse damages shared matrimonial property, as there is a joint interest in the property.
 A mischief charge may also be laid if the property is damaged or destroyed with intent to defraud another individual.

 What Degree of Damage Must Exist Before A Mischief Charge Can Be Laid?

 The Ontario Court of Appeal recently addressed the question of the scope of damaged required to support a criminal mischief charge.
 The Court explained that the damage to property must be more than a minor inconvenience.
 The Crown is required to demonstrate that the usefulness of the property has been impaired, all be it temporarily.